davewasthere/davebeer/_posts/2012-09-20-the-productive-procrastinator.md

 * Wired up two new sockets downstairs.
 I've had bare wires (terminated) since we redecorated back middle of last year.
 * Set up my old laptop (the one with a broken screen) with Ubuntu to run as a low-powered server.
 Now that I'm working on a new project, I've noticed running my current server 24/7 has a big impact on my electricity usage.

+It's hard to explain what's changed or where the motivation has come from.
+But I'm enjoying this new-found productive phase.
+I definitely needed it!
+By sorting out a few little niggles each day, life just seems more pleasant.